pymor/pymor/docs/source/developer_docs.md

 a commit in our docker repository for the [constraints requirements](https://github.com/pymor/docker/tree/main/constraints) so that updated images become available to CI after entering the new commit hash into `.env`.
 A GitHub Action will automatically create a pull request against the docker repository if changes in the requirements files are detected.
-The necessary change to `.env` is added as a review comment which needs to be accepted once the PR in the docker repo got merged.
+The necessary change to `.env` is are included in the PR for the conda environment.

 (ref-makefile)=